 - A 7" or 8" chef's knife takes care of all your chopping needs.

-- I can go on and on with fabulous soup recipes that live here on this blog but I'll just add one more.
-French Onion Soup made fast and the richness is a dream.
+- I can go on and on with fabulous soup recipes that live here on this blog, but I'll just add one more.
+French Onion Soup is made fast, and the richness is a dream.

 Carrots and Baked Potato Soup

 - 6 cups non dairy milk

 - 1 teaspoon dried thyme

 - 1 teaspoon sea salt